 It is October and Halloween time, so it is fitting to focus on some of the spooky, scary stories from girls’ comics this month.
 I think you will agree they don’t come much more scary than Little Dolly Demon.
 The cover itself says it all in just how terrifying LDD is.
 That expression of LDD on the cover breaks the fourth wall, for it seems to be staring right at the reader, which makes it even more unnerving.
 For those who think LDD was inspired by Chucky, the answer is no. LDD precedes Chucky by seven years, which means LDD is original and ahead of its time.

 It is not just the powers of LDD – walking on its own, laughing, shooting rays out of its eyes, and possessing the ability to manipulate things, people, and even fire – that make it so frightening.
 It is also LDD’s very appearance, particularly its hairstyle and the expressions on its face when its malignance manifests.
-And it is all brilliantly rendered by the artwork.
-The artist is not known, but has a style that is a perfect match to terror and spookiness and has been seen elsewhere in spooky stories, such as Mandy’s “Teddy”.
+And it is all brilliantly rendered by the Stanley Houghton artwork.
+Houghton’s style is a perfect match to terror and spookiness and has been seen elsewhere in spooky stories, such as Mandy’s “Teddy”.

 Adding to the terror is the total mystery on the origins of LDD or why it acts in the way it does.
 LDD could have been possessed by an evil spirit.
 Perhaps LDD was the product of black magic.
 LDD could even have been some sort of demon in the form of a doll.
 Or perhaps there was some other reason.
 But there is no way of knowing.
 LDD does not actually speak either, which means the doll itself never offers any explanation.
 It just pops out of nowhere in a violent thunderstorm – probably created by more of its powers – and gets to work.
 It probably makes a regular habit of travelling from place to place, spreading mayhem and discord wherever it goes.
 Except that in this case LDD met its match in the girls who were armed with a protective ring.
 Like LDD, the reasons how or why the ring acted in the way it did are left a mystery, which further adds to the paranormal effect of the story.
 Hollywood could easily make a movie with LDD.